-In Italy, where espresso originated, the word espresso means “instant” or “express”.
+Espresso originated in Italy, where the word means “instant” or “express”.
 This refers to a the unique brewing method that quickly forces hot water through a bed of very finely ground coffee.
-Whether at a cafe or at home, espresso is prepared by the cup.
+Whether at a cafe or at home, it is prepared by the cup.
 Espresso should be thick, flavorful, and highly concentrated with a head known as the “crema”.
 The crema is layer of smooth tight bubbles that is the aromatic and creamy signature of good espresso.

 Caffe Latte: equal parts espresso and steamed milk